-73. Like the CAREC countries, ASEAN member states54 diverge fundamentally in languages, ethnicity, religious traditions, and economic development.
+Like the CAREC countries, ASEAN member states speak different languages, are comprised 73. of several ethnicities, profess diverse religions, and show uneven economic development.
 ASEAN was formed in 1967 and has proved itself since then as an effective association, focusing on strengthening their institutional structures.
 CAREC could follow this example to support cross-border communities locally by strengthening corresponding local bodies.
 The work of the local bodies is, of course, most effective when supported by the corresponding priorities at national and international top levels.